Venix42/SimpleWallCustomListImport/README.md

 - Block list : https://github.com/stamparm/ipsum
 - CIDR-Merger: https://github.com/zhanhb/cidr-merger

+Use:

+- Launch the script, it will modify the profile.xml located in %Appdata%\Henry++\simplewall (wont work with the standalone version at the moment)
+- Once it is done, use the Simplewall interface and refresh the list.
+It can take a little time to update the filter (check bottom left of the simplewall window for status)

 !!!!WARNING!!!!!!
 It saves the previous profile.xml but it will be overwritten the next time it is used.
 It will remove your user filter list!

-Use:

-Launch the script, it will modify the profile.xml located in %Appdata%\Henry++\simplewall (wont work with the standalone version at the moment)
-Once it is done, use the Simplewall interface and refresh the list.
-It can take a little time to update the filter (check bottom left of the simplewall window for status)
+The last save file is in the profile folder ( %Appdata%\Henry++\simplewall)